hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 Many of the people who came to the meeting had heard that Swamiji could sing well, and so were desirous of hearing him.
-Knowing this, Master Mahâshaya (M.) whispered to a few gentlemen near him to request Swamiji to sing; but he saw through their intention and playfully asked, "Master Mahashaya, what are you talking about among yourselves in whispers?
+Knowing this, Master Mahāshaya (M.) whispered to a few gentlemen near him to request Swamiji to sing; but he saw through their intention and playfully asked, "Master Mahashaya, what are you talking about among yourselves in whispers?
 Do speak out."
-At the request of Master Mahashaya, Swamiji now began in his charming voice the song — "Keep with loving care the darling Mother Shyâmâ in thy heart. . . ."
-It seemed as if a Vinâ was playing.
+At the request of Master Mahashaya, Swamiji now began in his charming voice the song — "Keep with loving care the darling Mother Shyāmā in thy heart. . . ."
+It seemed as if a Vinā was playing.
 At its close, he said to Master Mahashaya, "Well, are you now satisfied?
 But no more singing!
 Otherwise, being in the swing of it, I shall be carried away by its intoxication.
 Moreover, my voice is now spoilt be frequent